IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 ### Regarding opcert numbers

-There is a simple fix for the intransitivity caused by the opcert numbers: swap the orders in which opcert numbers and VRFs are compared, back to what it was before [ouroboros-network#2348](https://github.com/IntersectMBO/ouroboros-network/pull/2348).
+There is a simple fix for the non-transitivity caused by the opcert numbers: swap the orders in which opcert numbers and VRFs are compared, back to what it was before [ouroboros-network#2348](https://github.com/IntersectMBO/ouroboros-network/pull/2348).
-The resulting is transitive, hence total.
+The resulting order is transitive, hence total,

 The motivation for the opcert number tiebreaker is described in the ["Design Specification for Delegation and Incentives in Cardano"][ledger-readme].
 We describe our understanding of this use case for the opcert number tiebreaker: